hayabhay/megadetector-fastapi/README.md

 Most of the code is directly copied from MegaDetector's source repo.
 Any additional code form thin wrappers to streamline some interfaces & dependencies for the API.

+**Why FastAPI?** - FastAPI is async-first and also comes with nice things like Pydantic validation & Swagger UI out of the box.
+Async in the context of cloud endpoints and large batches of images is particularly useful since it allows images to be downloaded in parallel significantly lowering CPU-idle time and its associated cloud costs.

+**Why Streamlit** - Streamlit is an extremely simple, pure Python way to build web GUIs.
+While Swagger UI allows API interactions, the outputs are still raw JSON.
+Streamlit complements this with visualization of annotated images with trivial amounts of python code.

 ![MegaDetector Streamlit demo](/assets/streamlit_demo.gif)

 ## Getting Started